GEMDevEng/NovaCore/COMPLETION_REPORT.md

 ## Executive Summary

-All planning and documentation tasks for the NovaCore AI provider migration (Google Gemini → Groq API) have been successfully completed.
+All planning and documentation tasks for the NovaCore AI provider migration (Google Gemini → Cohere API) have been successfully completed.
 The project is now ready to proceed with Phase 2 (API Abstraction Layer) implementation.

 ## Deliverables Summary